mrmorphic/hwio/README.md

 Status:

   * In active development.
+  * Analog input is known to work.
+Device limit is 1.8V on analog input.

 I2C is not loaded by default on this device.
-You need to either
+You need to either:

      modprobe aml_i2c